 The Bottom Line

-AdGuard is a good VPN with various security features and fast speeds.
+AdGuard is a good VPN with good security features and fast speeds.
 It keeps your personal information protected at all times without noticeable slowdowns.
-Plus, it’s easy to set up and use right-away.
+Plus, it's easy to set up and use immediately and offers a free version.

 FAQs on AdGuard VPN